on3snowysnowman/Tundra/README.md

 ## Dependencies

 As of now, TUNDRA requires no dependencies, and is standalone.
 This may change in the future.

-GLAD is bundled and compiled with the engine — no need to install it separately.

 ## Installation

 TUNDRA uses **CMake** as its build and installation system.

-### Prerequisities
+### Prerequisites

 Ensure the following are installed: